rcirmira/db-blind-auctions/README.md

 ```
 mvn clean
 ```
-Then clean the build
+Then package and check unit tests (this will check if the code coverage is meeting limits defined in pom of each module)
 ```
-mvn package
+mvn vefiry
 ```
 ### How to execute the code
 You need to run 3 classes